castits/TripleHelix/Manuale-Tecnico-Front-End.md

 The frontend of the Triple Helix Project was built using HTML, CSS, and vanilla JavaScript.
 This structure provides a clean and maintainable solution, ensuring high compatibility across all browsers without relying on external frameworks.
 The project emphasizes modularity and reusability, with a clear file organization that separates concerns like authentication, bookings, feedbacks, and administrative tools.

+Additionally, the frontend prioritizes user experience (UX) by implementing intuitive navigation, visually engaging elements, and accessibility features to ensure seamless interaction for all users, including individuals with disabilities.
+Features like ARIA attributes, descriptive `alt` text for images, and `title` attributes for interactive elements demonstrate a strong commitment to inclusivity.
+Users can also contact Cascina Caccia directly via dedicated forms and clear call-to-action buttons.

 ---

 ## **Technologies Used**